Testing An Immersion Heater

-The immersion heater cover slides onto the threaded rod which holding the top cover in place, but it is also the earth connection.
-A green/yellow wiring will be attached to the bottom.
+The immersion heater cover slides onto the threaded rod which holds the top cover in place, but it is also the earth connection.
+A light green/yellow wiring will be attached to the bottom.

 There is also the Neutral connection.
 This neutral connection is going into one side of the heating element, the ~230 volts will be returning at this point.

 The other side of the heating element is connected to the point marked with “T”.
 From here a small wire is connected to the thermostat.